ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

 ![SelectARMPackage](SelectARMPackage.PNG)

-Finally, you can open the EchoCanceller.mo model found in the folder EchoCanceller.
+Finally, you can open the `EchoCanceller.mo` model found in the folder `EchoCanceller`.
 Use the same menu command : File -> Open Model/Library File(s)

 If you got the project from github and installed in your home in the cloud, the paths are correct.

 Otherwise, you'll need to edit the absolute paths.

-Open the VHTEcho block.
+Open the `VHTEcho` block.
 Select the source code view and edit the paths:

 ![HardCodedPathInVHTEcho](HardCodedPathInVHTEcho.PNG)

-Then, open the VHTCanceller block in the package Implementations and edit the paths:
+Then, open the `VHTCanceller` block in the package `Implementations` and edit the paths:

 ![PathVHTCanceller](PathVHTCanceller.PNG)

 Once the paths are correct, you can then :

-- Open the VHTEcho block in the Modeling perspective
+- Open the `VHTEcho` block in the Modeling perspective
 - Click on the `S` button in the top bar to launch a simulation.

 Try first with a 1 second simulation to see if it is working.
 Then you can try with 12 seconds (the duration of the `yes/no` pattern).

 If the progress bar is frozen at 0% for too long, cancel the simulation and:

-- Look at the [OpenModelica](https://www.openmodelica.org/) OMEdit console for error messages (some will be displayed only when the simulation is cancelled)
+- Look at the [OpenModelica](https://www.openmodelica.org/) `OMEdit` console for error messages (some will be displayed only when the simulation is cancelled)
 - Check if all VHT processes have been killed

 Generally the problem is a wrong path somewhere.
 When everything is working, the window should look like this: